dynatrace-oss/CustomerSuccess/README.md

  - **Fast**: All analytics happen where the data resides, in Grail™.
  - **Open source**: Copy, inspect, customize and share it in a few clicks!

-**Installation**: Download and import the YAML definition of the Dashboard into your Dynatrace tenant via the Dashboards app.
+**Installation**: Download and import the JSON of the Dashboard into your Dynatrace tenant via the Dashboards app.

 **Usage**: